-Our executive compensation philosophy has generally aligned the compensation received by our named executive officers with the Company's performance.
+Our executive compensation philosophy has aligned the compensation received by our named executive officers with the Company's performance.
 Our performance-based compensation programs focus our senior executives on goals that drive our financial performance while balancing risk and reward.
-Although the Company's total shareholder return (as described below) has been positive over the last three years, payouts under our 2022 annual incentive plan were lower as compared to the prior year's payouts because the Company's performance in 2022 was not as strong as in 2021.
-While we achieved many significant Company successes in 2022, we did not deliver on certain key Company performance metrics during the year, such as charge-offs and earnings per share.
-For more information on our executive compensation including our practices and philosophy, please see our Compensation Discussion & Analysis on page 30.
+The Company's total shareholder return (as described below) has continued to be strong compared to our peer group and payouts under our 2023 incentive plans align with the Company's stock performance.
+We achieved significant successes in 2023, by delivering on key Company performance metrics during the year.
+For more information on our executive compensation, including our practices and philosophy, please see our "Compensation Discussion & Analysis" on page 30.

-2023 Annual Meeting of Stockholders
+2024 Annual Meeting of Stockholders

-Time and Date

-June 20, 2023

-1:00 p.m.
-Eastern Daylight Time
+Time and Date June 18, 2024 1:00 p.m.
+Eastern Daylight Time Virtual Location www.virtualshareholdermeeting.com/SLM2024

-Virtual Location

-www.virtualshareholdermeeting.com/SLM2023

-Record Date April 21, 2023
+Record Date April 22, 2024